 The definition of ‘agency’ means ‘the state of being in action,

 Self-Agency, in terms of EODC® is the process of manifesting one’s awareness:

 - That one can influence new patterns within oneself.

 - That one can influence new patterns in one’s environment.

-- That one can be influenced by old, current and future expected patterns in one’s self and in one’s environment at any given time – in real time.
+- That one can be influenced by old, current and expected future patterns within one’s ‘self’ at any given time – in real time.

-In this write-up, we attempt to explore the concepts and attributes of ‘Self-Agency’, what manifests such, and what inhibits such, in relation to self, groups, organizations and ’emergent change’.
+In this write-up, we attempt to explore the concepts and attributes of ‘Self-Agency’, what manifests such, and what inhibits such, in relation to self, groups, organizations and within the processes of ’emergent change’.

 Why is ‘Self -Agency’ Important?

-We view ‘Self-Agency’ as integral to a person, a group, an organization, its culture, its innovation, its overall performance, and creating a great place to work where people actually brag about such.
+We view ‘Self-Agency’ as integral to a person, a group, an organization, its culture, its innovation, its overall performance, and in creating a great place to work where people actually brag about.

 We view ‘Self-Agency’ as critical for any organization to emerge naturally with its internal and external environments, and to develop new ‘forms’ of itself to emerge with the complexities and rapid changes of today’s world.